dbierer/php-class-notes/php-iii-jul-2022.md

 * Q: Find examples of ArrayIterator::STD_PROP_LIST and ArrayIterator::ARRAY_AS_PROPS?
 * A: Couldn't find any examples, but ran across this article:
   * https://stackoverflow.com/questions/14910599/what-does-the-flags-parameter-of-arrayiterator-and-arrayobject-do

-## Homework
-For Wed 27 Jul 2022
-* Lab: OpCache and JIT
-* Lab: Existing Extension
-  * The `pecl` command probably doesn't work
-  * Follow the instructions here: https://openswoole.com/docs/get-started/installation#installing-via-open-swoole-ubuntu-ppa
-* Lab: FFI

-For Wed 20 Jul 2022
-* Update the VM as per class notes (see below)
-* Set up Apache JMeter
-* Set up Jenkins (follow the lab in the PDF)

 ## VM
 Here are some things to do with the VM after installation